 Overhaul your finances

 Empower your finances by ordering your credit report and scores.
-You are entitled to a free credit report from each of the major credit three credit bureaus once every 12 months.
-But a free credit report will not come with credit scores.
+You are entitled to a free credit report from each of the major credit three credit bureaus once every 12 months and during the COVID-19 pandemic, you can get weekly free credit reports.
+But free credit reports will not come with free credit scores.

 Many people subscribe to free sites to get their credit scores but don’t realize they are not getting access to the credit scores used by 90 percent of banks and lenders.
 To first understand your credit score you should get your real FICO scores.
 Experian gives you access to a credit report and FICO score for $1.
 You can also get FICO scores for the 3 major credit bureaus at myFICO.com.